wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>If this parameter is set to true , the Micro Integrator can switch to xpath 2.0.
-This parameter is 'false' by default since xpath 2.0 evaluations can cause performance degradation.
+                                        <p>If this parameter is set to true, the Micro Integrator can switch to XPATH 2.0.
+This parameter can be set to false if XPATH 2.0 evaluations cause performance degradation.
 The Micro Integrator uses the <b>Saxon Home Edition</b> when implementing XPATH 2.0 functionalities, and thus supports all the functions that are shipped with it.
 For more information on the supported functions, see the Saxon Documentation.</p>
                                     </div>
                                 </div>
                             </div><div class="param">